Opening Triennial on 25.9.2025

 Torn Modernism(s)

 The developments and the history(ies) of Modernism(s) go hand in hand with rifts that confront a creative and social avant-garde.
-Modernism(s) were torn apart in the clash with the traditional, in the struggle with anti-modern antagonisms, with the infernalities of fascism and in the face of revolutionary terror, as well as from internal divisions, in the conflict between reform movements, and from their own ambivalences.
-Especially in the year 2025, on the occasion of the 100th anniversary of the forced migration of the Bauhaus from Weimar to Dessau, this tearing apart becomes clear as a motif in Modernism as well as in the topicality of today's political and social confrontations, not only in Germany.
-International exchange reveals the relevance of Modernism as a progressive legacy for European democracy and for sustainable solutions to common future tasks.
+Modernism(s) were torn apart in the clash with the traditional, in the struggle with anti-modern antagonisms, with the infernalities of fascism and in the face of revolutionary terror.
+With its own ambivalences and the conflict between individual reform movements, internal divisions were added to the mix.
+Especially in the year 2025, on the occasion of the 100th anniversary of the forced migration of the Bauhaus from Weimar to Dessau, this "tearing apart" becomes clear as a motif in Modernism as well as in the topicality of today's political and social confrontations, not only in Germany.
+The relevance of Modernism as a progressive legacy for European democracy and as a key to sustainable solutions for common future tasks is also evident in international exchange.

 Other topics and focal points